openconfig/gnsi/cert/index.md

 ## Background

-The cert service definition provides the API to be used for installing, rotating, and testing PKI primatives used on network systems.
+The cert service definition provides the API to be used for installing, rotating, deleting, and testing PKI primatives used on network systems.
 The Rotate and Install are bidirectional streaming rpcs which permit mutating Certificates, Root Certificate Bundles, Certificate Revocation Lists.
 For either an Install or Rotate stream it is possible to mutate one or more of the elements, and to send a Finalize message once the in-flight change has been verified to be operational.
 Failure to send the Finalize message will result in the candidate element being discarded and the original element being used instead.

 ## Motivation